Seattle educators get 10.5 percent raise in new tentative contract

-A tentative one-year contract calls for a 10.5 percent raise for 6,000 Seattle Public Schools employees, according an email sent late Saturday afternoon to members of the Seattle Education Association.
+A tentative one-year contract calls for a 10.5 percent raise for 6,000 Seattle Public Schools employees, according to an email sent Saturday to members of the Seattle Education Association.

-The deal, reached late Friday, also includes five days of paid parental leave for teachers and substitutes, classified staff and office personnel.
-Union members and the School Board are still to vote on the contract.
+The deal, reached late Friday, also includes five additional days of paid parental leave for teachers and substitutes, classified staff and office personnel.
+School will start as scheduled on Wednesday, Sept.
+5. Union members and the School Board will vote on the contract this month.

 Saturday’s email was signed by Phyllis Campano and Michael Tamayo, the union’s president and vice president.
-Campano was not immediately available for comment, but the district confirmed the information in an email.
+Campano could not be reached immediately for comment.
+The district confirmed the information in an email.
+More details on the Seattle contract were not immediately available.

-Their message noted that the union’s 2015-2018 contract with the district had been extended through Sept.
-9. The raise and other benefits awarded by the new agreement would be retroactive to Aug.
+Their message noted that the union’s 2015-2018 contract had been extended through Sept.
+9. The raise and other benefits in the new agreement would be retroactive to Aug.
 31, when the current contract expired.

 Most Read Stories